PetrGlad/hessianpy/hessianpy/hessian/readme.txt

 Note that (optional) HTTPS test requires OpenSSL library (see http://openssl.org) and wrapper pyOpenSSL (see http://pyopenssl.sourceforge.net).
-Note that HTTPS support in Python may not be enabled by default and you may need to add it separately (namely PYTHON_HOME/DLLs/_ssl.pyd).
+Note that HTTPS support in Python may not be enabled by default and you may need to add it separately (namely add library PYTHON_HOME/DLLs/_ssl.pyd).

+	REQUIREMENTS

+Python 2.4 or higher.

 	INSTALLATION